 With SSP, writing begins early.
-As children learn to read (decode) words by blending sounds, they learn to spell or write words by segmenting or breaking down the word into sounds.
+As children learn to decode words by blending sounds, they learn to spell and write words by segmenting or breaking down the word into sounds.

 Reading Connected Text

-This involves decoding words and then putting them together to read phrases and then sentences.
+This involves decoding words in a sequence to read phrases and then sentences.
 This introduces the challenge of decoding a word, then holding onto its meaning as the subsequent words are decoded.
 Decodable readers are normally introduced as soon as the child has mastered the first cluster of sound/letter relationships.

 High Frequency Words